 - a topological model defining how responders are deployed/move

-Alice de Casanove, Chairman of the SatEC working group of TC SES commented: "We must thank the European Commission and the European Free Trade Association for their support of the industry experts that have completed this work.
+Alice de Casanove, Chair of the SatEC working group of TC SES commented: "We must thank the European Commission and the European Free Trade Association for their support of the industry experts that have completed this work.
 These specifications are intended to stimulate applications benefitting victims of disasters as well as the satellite industry and encourage the development of better emergency communications.”

 ETSI produces globally-applicable standards for Information and Communications Technologies (ICT), including fixed, mobile, radio, converged, aeronautical, broadcast and internet technologies and is officially recognized by the European Union as a European Standards Organization.
 ETSI is an independent, not-for-profit association whose more than 800 member companies and organizations, drawn from 64 countries, determine its work programme and participate directly in its work.